kibook/s1kd-tools/tools/s1kd-validate/README.md

 -q, --quiet
 Quiet mode.
 The tool will not output anything to stdout or stderr.
 Success/failure will only be indicated through the exit status.

+-s, --schema &lt;path&gt;
+Validate the objects against the specified schema, rather than the one that they reference.

 -v, --verbose
 Verbose mode.
 Success/failure will be explicitly reported on top of any